benjaminapetersen/benjaminapetersen.github.io/_posts/2015-03-11-hello-world.md

 ### tl;dr

-Time to get my website back online using a static site generator called Jekyll &amp; a summary of my career history as first-post-fodder.
+Time to get my website back online using a static site generator called Jekyll &amp; a summary of my career history.

 # Intro Stuff, A Good Place To Start